binwiederhier/ntfy/docs/publish.md

 	    'Actions': 'http, Open door, https://api.nest.com/open/yAxkasd, clear=true',
 	    'Email': 'phil@example.com'
         },
-        body: 'There's someone at the door. 🐶
+        body: `There's someone at the door. 🐶

 Please check if it's a good boy or a hooman.
-Doggies have been known to ring the doorbell.',
+Doggies have been known to ring the doorbell.`,
     })
     ```

 === "Go"
     ``` go
 	req, _ := http.NewRequest("POST", "https://ntfy.sh/mydoorbell",
-		strings.NewReader("There's someone at the door. 🐶
+		strings.NewReader(`There's someone at the door. 🐶

 Please check if it's a good boy or a hooman.
-Doggies have been known to ring the doorbell."))
+Doggies have been known to ring the doorbell.`))
 	req.Header.Set("Title", "New visitor")
 	req.Header.Set("Click", "https://home.nest.com/")
 	req.Header.Set("Attach", "https://nest.com/view/yAxkasd.jpg")